jwe91/ArduinoUsingRaspi/README.md

 ```
 arduino --install-library "Bridge:1.0.0,Servo:1.2.0"
 ```
-## Use make for programming the Arduino from commandline
+## Use make for programming the Arduino from command line
 A tutorial can be found [here](http://www.raspberryvi.org/stories/arduino-cli.html)